Assassination of Sergio Ramelli: Repentance and reflections on the past

-Stefano Boeri, an architect and urban planner running in 2010 as a candidate in the social-democratic Democratic Party's primaries for the Milan mayoralty, and a participant in the 1975 attack on Antonio Braggion, stated that "these were years of passion [and] turbulence, tragic, dramatic.
+Stefano Boeri, an architect and urban planner running in 2010 as a candidate in the centre-left Democratic Party's primaries for mayor of Milan, and a participant in the 1975 attack on Antonio Braggion, stated that "these were years of passion [and] turbulence, tragic, dramatic.
 Basically it is true, there was a cold-blooded assault on our part against [Ramelli], things went like that.
 Those who led us were not always thinking in a balanced manner."
 He concluded: "The truth is that there was an abyss between our illusions and the reality around us."

 Giuseppe Ferrari Bravo worked for a time as a journalist at Liberazione, the newspaper of the Partito della Rifondazione Comunista (Communist Refoundation Party) and has never publicly referred to the Ramelli case.
 Antonio Belpiede and Brunella Colombelli have never admitted to having participated in the attack.

-In 2020, Walter Veltroni, prominent member in the PCI and historical first leader of the Democratic Party, wrote in Corriere della Sera: "Conflict in a democracy is vital.
+In 2020, Walter Veltroni, prominent member in the Italian Communist Party and historical first leader of the Democratic Party, wrote in Corriere della Sera: "Conflict in a democracy is vital.
 Even the hardest conflict.
 Without conflict there is no freedom.
 But hate is a pathology.
 And those years were an epidemic of this evil.
 There have been no just and unjust deaths.
 Only innocent deaths."
 Author and journalist Christian Raimo criticized Veltroni's position, writing in Italy's Jacobin: "Veltroni equates fascists with anti-fascists and rewrites a story into one that appeals to the extreme right."
-Conservative politician Giorgia Meloni congratulated Veltroni, tweeting: "We must all work hard so that those dark years, in which so many innocent people of the left and the right lost their lives, never return."
+Giorgia Meloni, then a member of Brothers of Italy, congratulated Veltroni, tweeting: "We must all work hard so that those dark years, in which so many innocent people of the left and the right lost their lives, never return."

 Commemorations

-In 2011, the Monza municipal council decided to name "Sergio Ramelli" the gardens of via Calatafimi, as did, in 2020, the city of Milan for the gardens of via Bronzino.
-The city of Lodi named, in 2021, a street after Ramelli.
+In 2011, the Monza municipal council decided to name "Sergio Ramelli" the gardens of via Calatafimi, as did in 2020 the city of Milan for the gardens of via Bronzino.
+In 2021, the city of Lodi named a street after Ramelli.

-On the anniversary date of Ramelli's death, neofascist groups have often organized commemorative gatherings in Milan and elsewhere, in which the memory of other "fascist camarades" was also "honored," such as Carlo Borsani's, a fascist executed by the Italian partisans in 1945, gatherings which have drawn media criticism and the objection of the public prosecutor.
+On the anniversary date of Ramelli's death, neofascist groups have often organized commemorative gatherings in Milan and elsewhere, in which the memory of other "fascist comrades" was also "honored", such as Carlo Borsani's, a fascist executed by the Italian partisans in 1945, gatherings which have drawn media criticism and the objection of the public prosecutor.